drgnfrts/ura-llm-search/data/DC-cleaned-md/Non-Residential/C-CI/CC.md

 Community centres or community clubs are developed and managed by the People’s Association (PA).
 They may be free-standing or independent developments or co-located with other public service facilities like public libraries, neighbourhood police centres.

+Other private clubs are zoned Sports & Recreation in the Master Plan – see their guidelines under the tab [Sports & Recreation](https://www.ura.gov.sg/Corporate/Guidelines/Development-Control/Non-Residential/SR).

 ### Gross Plot Ratio & Storey Height

 The minimum GPR for community centres or community clubs is 1.4.